Jurj-Bogdan/dot-log/docs/book/v3/configuring-writer.md

 ## Writing to a file (stream)

-It is possible separate logs into multiple files using writers and filters.
+You can separate logs into multiple files using writers and filters.
 For example *warnings.log*, *errors.log*, *all_messages.log*.

 The following is the simplest example to write all log messages to `/log/dk.log`